maximepiton/raspit/README.md

 ### raspit-wrf-to-json-dequeuer

-Bundles two Google Cloud Functions, triggered by a Cloud Pub/Sub topic :
+Bundles a Google Cloud Function, triggered by a Cloud Pub/Sub topic, that starts a raspit-wrf-to-json container on a new instance, with specific environment variables.
-* **launch_instance** : Spins up a Google Compute Engine instance, and starts a specific docker container on it ;
-* **delete_instance** : Stops and deletes a specific instance.

 #### How to deploy
 ```shell